metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 # Many doors as an extrapolation mnemonic

-One of the more useful [mnemonic devices](https://en.wikipedia.org/wiki/Mnemonic) I've encountered for intuiting the answer to the Monty Hall Problem is to increase the number of doors.
+One of the more useful [mnemonic devices](https://en.wikipedia.org/wiki/Mnemonic) I've encountered for intuiting the answer to the Monty Hall problem is to increase the number of doors.
 Maybe we're unsure if switching doors will increase our odds when there are just 3 doors.
 But if there are 100 doors, and Monty reveals goats behind 98 of them, it's much clearer that switching will increase our chances of winning.
 We can quantitatively visualize this intuitively useful device with the simulation code.

 Let's now generate and time the results from running 100 simulations of 100 iterations each, varying `ndoors` from 3 to 103 by 10, with otherwise classical rule parameters.